dogmaphobic/qgroundcontrol/src/VideoStreaming/README.md

 For supported platforms, QGroundControl implements an UDP RTP video streaming receiver in its Main Flight Display.
 It uses gstreamer and a stripped down version of QtGstreamer.
 To build video streaming support, you will need to install the GStreamer development packages for the desired target platform.

+If you do have the proper gstreamer development libraries installed where QGC looks for it, the QGC build sysystem will automatically use it and build video streaming support.
+If you would like to disable video streaming support, you can add **DISABLE_VIDEOSTREAMING** to the **DEFINES** build variable.

+### Pipeline

 For the time being, the pipeline is somewhat hardcoded, using h.264.
 It's best to use a camera capable of hardware encoding h.264, such as the Logitech C920.
 On the sender end, you would run something like this:

 ```